 configuration file called

-filebeat.full.yml that shows all non-deprecated
+filebeat.reference.yml that shows all non-deprecated

 See the Config File Format section of the Beats Platform Reference for more about the structure of the config file.